ColumbiaRoad/net-impact-bot/README.md

 1. In Slack, go to the channel you created earlier.
 Click on the channel name at the top and scroll down.
 1. Copy the Channel ID and paste it as the `.env` value of `SLACK_ERROR_CHANNEL`.
 1. Similarly, set `SLACK_CHANNEL` as the channel you want the impact profiles to be posted on (can be the same as `SLACK_ERROR_CHANNEL` during development).

+## Deployment

+Deploy the app and set the environment variables as instructed in `.env.example`.
+The build script is `npm run build` and the start script is `npm start`.